meimberg-io/awesomeapps.frontend/concepts/backend/vision.md

 ### Edit Mask

-* The edit Mask allows to edit all fields ob a service.
+* The edit Mask allows to edit all fields ob a app.
 Fieldtypes and selection or design of appropiate input controls needed
 * Translation de / en has to be taken into account (en is default language, de should always be present)
 * logo upload should be possible
 * check of uniqueness of particular fields (name, slug, url) needed

 ### App queue

-A Mask for quickly see and edit the "new service" list.
+A Mask for quickly see and edit the "new app" list.

 ### Tags